 Minimum SEER rating, ever heard of it?
-It’s a key factor that could be hiking up your energy bills or saving you a small fortune, depending on how clued up you are on it.
-In this article, we’ll discuss this energy efficiency factor in detail.
+Well, in this article, we’ll discuss this energy efficiency factor in detail.

 Minimum SEER Rating: What Does it Mean?